jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 * Replication of pQTLs in SCALLOP replication cohorts
 * Investigation of the mechanistic basis of identified cis- and trans-pQTL by functional annotation
 * Investigation of pleiotropic effects of the pQTLs
-* Evaluate whether the CVD I proteins are causal in e.g. CHD and stroke
+* Evaluation over the causal role of INF proteins disease outcomes such as CHD and stroke
+* Other downstream analysis

+among others.

 ## 3. Data analysis